Fairness Definitions in Language Models Explained: Fairness definitions for decoder-only language models

+\item \textbf{Sensitive-to-Neutral Similarity (SNS)}~\cite{zhang2023chatgpt} is a fairness metric designed to evaluate the influence of sensitive attributes on recommendation outcomes.
+It operates by comparing similarity between the reference recommendation--obtained without including sensitive attributes in the input--and the recommendation results generated when specific values of the sensitive attribute are present.
+This evaluation uses two metrics: Sensitive-to-Neutral Similarity Range ($SNSR$) and Sensitive-to-Neutral Similarity Variance ($SNSV$).

+Firstly, the $SNSR$ metric measures the disparity between the similarities corresponding to the most advantaged and the most disadvantaged groups.
+Formally, $SNSR$ for a top-$K$ recommendation is defined as:

-where $a$ and $a'$ denote the sensitive attributes of $A$, $\overline{Sim}(a)$ is the similarity score between recommendation when using sensitive attribute \(a\) and the reference status (\textit{e.g.,} Jaccard similarity~\cite{mining2006data}, SEarch Result Page Misinformation Score~\cite{tomlein2021audit}, and Pairwise Ranking Accuracy Gap~\cite{beutel2019fairness}).
+where $a$ denotes a possible value for the sensitive attribute $A$; $\overline{Sim}(a)$ represents the similarity between the two recommendation lists, which can be measured using different metrics such as Jaccard similarity~\cite{mining2006data}, Search Result Page Misinformation Score~\cite{tomlein2021audit}, and Pairwise Ranking Accuracy Gap~\cite{beutel2019fairness}.